AVAILABLE NATIONWIDE. INSTALLED BY LOCAL PARTNERS.

 Unfortunately, kitchens are also hotspots for a wide range of germs, including Salmonella, E. coli, norovirus, and influenza viruses.
 While most Americans regularly wipe down counters and sinks with sprays or wipes to disinfect kitchen surfaces, busy schedules and hard-to-reach spots often leave lingering germs, making preventing bacterial growth in the kitchen a challenge.
 Some cleaning sprays can also release VOCs or other chemicals into the air.

 That’s where Maple Air’s Pür Plasma™ stands out.
-A true plasma air purifier, Maple Air is the best air purifier for a kitchen because it works continuously to neutralize harmful germs in the air and on surfaces to create a healthier, safer environment for your family.
+A true plasma air purifier, Maple Air is the best air purifier for kitchen germs because it works continuously to neutralize harmful bacteria and viruses in the air and on surfaces, creating a healthier, safer environment for your family.

 While many people assume the bathroom is the germiest room in the house, studies have shown that kitchens have even more bacteria that can spread through everyday cooking and cleanup.
 Germs in the kitchen are easy to overlook, so knowing the most common culprits can help you focus your cleaning efforts where it matters most.